Lemoncode/webpack-by-sample/README.md

 We will use webpack's 2 tree shaking and check that we end up having a bundle that doesn't contain the code for substract, mul, and div

+# 03 Reduce TypeScript build time

+In this demo we are going to play with the build time speed with Webpack and TypeScript.
+For that, we are going to configure `awesome-typescript-loader` options.

+We will start from sample _04 Performance/02 Tree shaking TypeScript_.

+Summary steps:
+- Take some base measures.
+- Apply `useCache` flag.
+- Apply CheckerPlugin.

 ## 05 Misc (other samples)

 ### 01 Commons Chunk Plugin